Florida State University College of Business

-The Florida State University College of Business is the business school of the Florida State University.
+The Florida State University Herbert Wertheim College of Business is the business school of the Florida State University.
 Established in 1950, it enrolls more than 6,000 students including undergraduates and graduate students seeking their bachelor's, master's or doctoral degrees.
 All programs are accredited by the Association to Advance Collegiate Schools of Business.

-In addition to raising funds to benefit academics, students, and faculty, the college is actively fundraising for Legacy Hall, the new home for the College of Business.
-Legacy Hall will be located next to a completely renovated Donald L. Tucker Civic Center and be part of the Arena District.
-Legacy Hall is currently slated to open the Summer of 2025.
+In December of 2025, the college was renamed the Herbert Wertheim College of Business, after a $65 philanthropic donation from Herbert Wertheim.
+In January 2026, the business college moved into its new facility, Legacy Hall, which was renamed the Herbert Wertheim Center for Business Excellence shortly thereafter.

+The Herbert Wertheim Center for Business Excellence is the largest building on the Florida State University campus.
+The five-story building provides collaborative environments, auditoriums, a café, and interview rooms, among other facilities.